ananyashreesharma/outreachyXfirefox/index.md

 # MY OUTREACHY BLOG

 Welcome!
-This is my personal outreachy blog.
+This is my personal outreachy blog that documents my journey with Outreachy and Mozilla Firefox.

 ## Introduce Yourself {#introduce-yourself}

 *December 07, 2024*

 > Hi, I'm Ananya (pronounced uh-NUN-yah).

 ### WHO I AM

-I really like working on things that feel like actual products, not just pretty code that lives in a folder somewhere.
-I'm happiest where art and tech meet, thinking about UX, feelings, and tiny details, but also about how everything is wired underneath.
+What drives me:
+- Working on things that are like **real impactful products**
+- The intersection where **tech and art meet**
+- Thinking about **UX, feelings, and tiny details** while understanding **how everything is wired underneath**

 That mix is what pulled me towards FOSS and to Outreachy and Firefox.

 ### WHY OUTREACHY

-Outreachy honestly felt like home from the moment I read about it.
-It was like someone quietly saying, "you belong here" and even just that feeling was enough for me to show up, apply, and keep going through all the stages.
-The contribution period itself was really kind and encouraging.
-My mentors were available, patient, and genuinely helpful, and that made such a big difference.
+The moment I read about Outreachy, it felt like home.
+Someone was quietly saying, **"you belong here"** and that feeling alone was enough to:
+- Show up
+- Apply
+- Keep going through all the stages

+The contribution period was really kind and encouraging and I liked getting a hold of Swift and UI Kit while also simultaneously making contributions

 In an environment like that, it's easy to imagine yourself contributing for a long time without burning out on doubt.

 ### WHY FIREFOX

-Before that time, I was experimenting with mobile dev already, and Firefox felt like a perfect match.
+Before Outreachy, I was already experimenting with mobile dev.
+Firefox felt like a perfect match.

 It feels like I've found a new ocean and I just want to keep swimming deeper into it.

-Through this internship, I'm hoping to learn a lot more about how impactful apps are designed and shipped, and to find a community of like-minded people who care about users, openness, and good products.
+Through this internship, I'm hoping to:
+- Learn a lot more about how impactful apps are designed and shipped
+- Find a community of like-minded people who care about users, openness, and good products

 ### THIS BLOG

-This blog is my small space to document that journey, nothing fancy, just honest check-ins as I learn, build, and grow.
+This blog is my small space to document that journey.
+Nothing fancy, just honest check-ins as I learn, build, and grow.

 ---